 If you have registered an account with us, please remember to update your information if any changes occur.

 Should you have any questions, requests or concerns, you can at any time contact us at Consumer service

-We may collect personal data either directly from you, indirectly from your company or its representatives, indirectly from your or your company’s stakeholders, automatically from your devices that interact with our services, or from third party sources as described below.
+We may collect personal data either directly from you, indirectly from your organization or its representatives, indirectly from your or your organization’s stakeholders, automatically from your devices that interact with our services, or from third party sources as described below.

 Information collected directly from you:

-- Work-related information provided by you: company/employer’s name and contact details;
+• Work-related information provided by you: company/employer’s name and contact details; and

 Information collected when our websites or other services are used: